Moving to Portugal – as with any country – is best explained by someone who’s been through the process themselves.

-One of the most popular is the D7 Passive Income Visa, which is aimed at people with their own income source from outside of Portugal.
+One of the most popular is the Portugal D7 visa, sometimes known as the passive income visa or digital nomad visa, which is aimed at people with their own income source from outside of Portugal.

 Another popular choice is the Golden Visa, which offers foreign investors the opportunity to gain residency in return for their investment.

 Investing in Portuguese venture capital funds is the most flexible and tax-efficient route to the Golden Visa.

 For those who wish to start a new business in Portugal, or open a new branch of an existing one, the D2 Entrepreneur Visa is another possibility.

 All these options can be used to gain residency in Portugal.
 After five years of residency, you’ll be eligible to apply for citizenship.

 9. Everyone needs a NIF when moving to Portugal